mapbox/node-cpp-skel/docs/publishing-binaries.md

 So your code is compiling, tested, benched, and ready to be shared.
 How to get it into the wild?
 This document will go through what's next.

 Generally speaking, the workflow for a node-addon isn't much different than publishing a regular Javascript node module.
-The main difference is an added step and a bit more configuration in order to handle the binary (If the concept of a binary file is new, give this doc a gander: https://github.com/mapbox/node-cpp-skel/blob/master/docs/extended-tour.md#builds).
+The main difference is an added step and a bit more configuration in order to handle the binary.
+If the concept of a binary file is new, give [this doc a gander](https://github.com/mapbox/node-cpp-skel/blob/dbc48924b3e30bba903e6b9220b0cdf2854f717f/docs/extended-tour.md#builds).

 The typical workflow for a regular node module may look something like this: